snehpalkaur/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-In the first week of boot camp, I was able to successfully complete a range of tasks:
+:memo: In the first week of boot camp, I was able to successfully complete a range of tasks:
 - Using the GUI and Command Line Interface, I was able to set up budgets, SNS, and alarms.
 - Installed AWS CLI in Gitpod
 - Learned about Architecture frameworks and created conceptual, logical designs using Lucid Chart.